umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/traditional.md

 * Internal website DNS name: server3.mywebsite.com (use for IIS host header)
 * IP Address: 192.168.1.12

-Of course you'll have your public website's DNS/address which you'll also need to add to the host header for each of your IIS server's websites.
+Keep in mind that you'll have your public website's DNS/address which you'll also need to add to the host header for each of your IIS server's websites.
 For instance, if the public website address is: `http://www.mywebsite.com` then you'll need to add www.mywebsite.com as a host header to IIS website on each server.
 This DNS entry will point to the public IP address of your load balancer.

 ### Backoffice server